Know this: Masai Ujiri knows how to strike when no one’s watching.

 While many expected the Toronto Raptors to make a salary dump type of move after re-signing Kyle Lowry and Serge Ibaka, it was Cory Joseph and Jonas Valanciunas that appeared the most likely candidates.

 Toronto has traded DeMarre Carroll, a future first-round and second-round pick to Brooklyn for Justin Hamilton, league sources tell ESPN.

 — Adrian Wojnarowski (@wojespn) July 9, 2017

-DeMarre Carroll appeared a difficult trade candidate, with $30.2 million still remaining on his deal along with injuries and inconsistent play that marred his time in Toronto.
+DeMarre Carroll appeared a difficult trade candidate, with $30.2 million still remaining on his deal along with his experience on 12 month loans bad credit, injuries and inconsistent play that marred his time in Toronto.
 These factors probably reflect the price the Raptors had to pay to get him off the books, surrendering a lottery-protected 2018 first-rounder, a 2018 second-rounder, and taking on a player with a career net rating of -12.9 in Justin Hamilton.

 Hamilton currently figures to be behind Valanciunas, Jakob Poeltl, and Lucas Nogueira in the playing rotation, but does offer something different as he can knock down the open three-pointer.
 He’ll need to improve upon his 30.9 career three-point percentage to seriously be considered a stretch-five, though.